Check out these awesome Flowering Ground Cover Plants that you can grow in your garden with ease to add a dash of colors!

 Botanical Name: Torenia fournieri

-Also known as clown flower, it produces trumpet-shaped pink, purple, yellow, and white blooms above light green oval-shaped leaves.
+Also known as the clown flower, it produces trumpet-shaped pink, purple, yellow, and white blooms above light green oval-shaped leaves.
 This ground cover grows best in partial to full shade.

 Botanical Name: Lithodora diffusa